-Former Head Of The Democratic National Party Donna Brazile To Join Fox News
+Former Head Of The Democratic National Committee Donna Brazile To Join Fox News

-The former Chair of the Democratic National Party Donna Brazile has signed a deal to offer analysis on the heavily Republican-leaning Fox News and Fox Business Channel.
-According to a report in The Hollywood Reporter, the former Democratic Party honcho and CNN contributor made the announcement Monday accompanied by a lengthy treatise pre-empting anticipated criticism from her detractors in the progressive wing of the Democratic Party, claiming that her goal is to engage an audience on Fox News that “doesn’t hear enough from Democrats.”
+The former Chair of the Democratic National Committee, Donna Brazile, has signed a deal to offer analysis on the heavily Republican-leaning Fox News and Fox Business Channel.
+According to a report by The Hollywood Reporter, the former Democratic Party executive and CNN contributor made the announcement Monday, accompanied by a lengthy treatise pre-empting anticipated criticism from her detractors in the progressive wing of the Democratic Party.
+Brazile claimed that her goal is to engage an audience on Fox News that “doesn’t hear enough from Democrats.”

 “I know I’m going to get criticized from my friends in the progressive movement for being on Fox News,” said Brazile in her announcement.
 “My response is that, if we’ve learned anything from the 2016 election, it is that we can’t have a country were we don’t talk to those who disagree with our political views.”

-Prior to authoring Hacks: The Inside Story of the Break-ins and Breakdowns That Put Donald Trump in the White House in 2017, Brazile had previously been a contributor to both CNN and ABC, but those networks reduced her role with them when Brazile was named interim chair of the DNC in July 2016.
-CNN cut ties with Brazile with more finality in October 2016 when Hillary Clinton’s leaked emails revealed that Brazile had slipped Clinton’s campaign the debate questions CNN was planning to ask the candidates in advance of Democratic presidential primary debates.
+Prior to authoring Hacks: The Inside Story of the Break-ins and Breakdowns That Put Donald Trump in the White House in 2017, Brazile had previously been a contributor to both CNN and ABC.
+However, those networks reduced her role with them when Brazile was named interim chair of the DNC in July of 2016.
+CNN cut ties with Brazile with more finality in October of 2016, when Hillary Clinton’s leaked emails revealed that Brazile had slipped Clinton’s campaign the debate questions CNN was planning to ask the candidates in advance of Democratic presidential primary debates.

-“We are completely uncomfortable with what we have learned about her interactions with the Clinton campaign while she was a CNN contributor,” CNN spokespeople said at the time, according to a report in Variety.
+“We are completely uncomfortable with what we have learned about her interactions with the Clinton campaign while she was a CNN contributor,” CNN spokespeople said at the time, according to a report by Variety.

-According to a Fox spokesperson, Brazile will have zero involvement with any candidate debates or town hall-style public question-and-answer sessions.
+According to a Fox spokesperson, Brazile will have zero involvement with any candidate debates — or with town hall-style question and answer sessions.

-Brazile’s Twitter critics were quick to weigh in, with commenters calling her a “self-serving careerist,” and calling her decision to join Fox News“pathetic.”
+Brazile’s Twitter critics were quick to weigh in, with commenters calling her a “self-serving careerist,” and calling her decision to join Fox News “pathetic.”

 Donna Brazile and Fox News have a lot in common, in that they both played pivotal roles in making George W. Bush president